docpress/docpress/docs/customization/scripts.md

 # Custom Scripts

-Put your extra JS files inside the `scripts` setting.
+To specify custom scripts to be added to the page, you can use the `scripts` configuration option.
-You can put external files (hosted online) or local JS files (local files need to be inside the `docs/` directory).
+You can use external script urls (hosted online) or local JS files (local files need to be inside the `docs/` directory).

 ##### docpress.json
 <!-- {.file-heading} -->